DylanDijk/dylandijk.github.io/_posts/2023-01-03-git-cheatsheet.md

 - You have made local changes that you realise are "bad" and you do not want to commit them
   - Running `git reset --hard` will delete these changes and you will be in the state of your last commit.
 But note that all of that work will be deleted.
   - Not specifying a commit will reset to the commit pointed to by `HEAD`.
-- File change keeps appearing in git status even though it has been added to `.gitignore`
-	- This is because the file has already been tracked by git.
-To stop tracking the file you need to run `git rm --cached <file>`.
-Then commit the changes.

 - The `git checkout` command lets you navigate between the branches created by `git branch`.
 Checking out a branch updates the files in the working directory to match the version stored in that branch, and it tells Git to record all new commits on that branch.
 Think of it as a way to select which line of development you’re working on.